jensjepsen/imdb-transformer/README.md

 # Transformer Networks for Sentiment Analysis

-## Description
-Implements a simple binary classifier for sentiment analysis, embedding sentences using a Transformer network, as introduced in "All You Need is Attention".
+Implements a simple binary classifier for sentiment analysis, embedding sentences using a Transformer network.
+Transformer networks were introduced in ["All You Need is Attention"][https://arxiv.org/abs/1706.03762], where the authors achieve state of the art performance on several NLP tasks.

 ## Usage
-To train a model for sentiment classification on the IMDB (source) reviews dataset, run `python train.py`.
+Run `python train.py`, to train a model on the IMDB (source) reviews dataset.

 ### Options
 To see all options, run `python train --help`: